A bone fracture is a break in the continuity of a bone. A significant percentage of bone fractures occur because of high force impact or stress.

 Non-unions are fractures that fail to heal, while delayed unions are those that take longer to heal.

-- Bone graft – if the fracture does not heal, a natural or synthetic bone is transplanted to stimulate the broken bone.
+- Bone graft: If the fracture does not heal, a surgeon will transplant a natural or synthetic bone to stimulate the broken bone.

-Nutrition and sunlight – the human body needs adequate supplies of calcium for healthy bones.
-Milk, cheese, yoghurt, and dark green leafy vegetables are good sources of calcium.
+A person’s diet can affect their risk of fractures.
+The human body needs adequate supplies of calcium for healthy bones.
+Milk, cheese, yogurt, and dark green leafy vegetables are good sources of calcium.

-Menopause – estrogen, which regulates a woman’s calcium, drops during menopause, making calcium regulation much more difficult.
-Consequently, women need to be especially careful about the density and strength of their bones during and after the menopause.
+Consequently, people need to be particularly careful about the density and strength of their bones during and after menopause.